zaufi/paludis-hooks/README.md

 Autopatch
 ---------

-This plugin used to apply a patch to some package w/o neccessety to (re)write an ebuild for it.
+This plugin used to apply a patch to some package w/o necessity to (re)write an ebuild for it.
-Partucularly it helps me to test some patches before report a bug to gentoo's bugzilla and/or write a separate ebuild (to my overlay).
+Particularly it helps me to test some patches before report a bug to gentoo's bugzilla and/or write a separate ebuild (to my overlay).

 To apply a patch one have to put it into a directory under `${PATCH_DIR}/stage/category/pkg-ver/`, where the `stage` is one of the following: `ebuild_compile_post`, `ebuild_compile_pre`, `ebuild_configure_post`, `ebuild_configure_pre`, `ebuild_install_pre` or `ebuild_unpack_post`.

-*BTW*, stupid portage, to "implement" the same feature, forces ebuild developers to add a `epatch_user` call (defined in the `eutils.eclass`) to the `src_unpack` function!
+BTW, stupid portage, to "implement" the same feature, forces ebuild developers to add a `epatch_user` call (defined in the `eutils.eclass`) to the `src_unpack` function!
 What a fracking smart solution! :(

 Filesystem Manager
 ------------------

-This plugin can be used to make some manupulations in a package's image (right after `make install`) and before it will be actually installed into the system.
+This plugin can be used to make some manipulations in a package's image (right after `make install`) and before it will be actually installed into the system.
 Particularly it used to make a _permanent_ symlinks to a documentation for some packages I use in my work, so even the package will be updated, bookmarks and history in my browser (I use it to view particular HTML docs) will be Ok.